scaleoutsean/sfc/README.md

   - Docker Compose: SFC container configuration files may contain plain text passwords to the SolidFire API (also for the Web UI, since the username/password can be used for that purpose as well).
 You can consider using ENV variables, but you have to load them from somewhere, so that isn't much better.
 Still, if you do that, make sure they're not readable by others.
 If you have a vault service you can configure SFC container to get the password from vault service
   - Kubernetes and Nomad: SFC containers can use Kubernetes secrets or other source if you configure them
 - SFC host/VM/container
-  - Ensure that only administrator-level staff has access to your SFC host/VM/container namespace because of SFC account security and possibly .env file
+  - Ensure that only administrator-level staff has access to your SFC host/VM/container namespace because of SFC account security and the possible .env file
   - Create a new user for SFC and limit access to .env and sfc.py to only that account.
 Better yet, use a vault service or Kubernetes secrets (not ideal, but probably better than plain text passwords in a VM)
   - Because SFC only needs to connect to SolidFire MVIP, host/VM/container can be connected only to SolidFire management network. sfc.py does not provide any external-facing service
 - Network
   - SFC only connects to SolidFire to gather metrics which are then sent to InfluxDB.
 No other connections are required.
 SFC never attempts to connect to the Internet
 - 3rd party containers and packages
+- InfluxDB
+  - Version 3.0 only supported admin tokens.
+Resource token support is being added, and ideally "database token" should be used for reading (Grafana, SFC, CLIs) and writing (SFC) data to InfluxDB.
+Multiple SFC instances could securely share one InfluxDB data base server if each SFC used a different database token.
+HTTP is possible, but SFC does not use that option
+  - Optional S3 service for InfluxDB data tiering should also use HTTPS and proper TLS certificates
   - Upstream containers (SFC base image, InfluxDB) are not audited or regularly checked for vulnerabilities by me.
 SFC doesn't run any external-facing service and InfluxDB is only accessed by Grafana.
 But feel free to inspect/update them on your own and use your own Influx and Grafana instances.
 SFC is built with fairly minimal dependencies, so that users can address vulnerabilities in 3rd party packages on their own
+  - All SFC measurements are tagged with the SolidFire cluster name so multiple SFC instances can share the same InfluxDB database if shared access isn't a concern

 ### How to upload your TLS certificate to SolidFire